 1. Back up everything

 The first thing that you should do in the DIY eGPU process is to take the backup of your files.
-Not only building an external GPU, if you are doing anything new to your system, you should first prepare the backup of your data so that you don’t regret after losing it.
+Not only building an external GPU, if you are doing anything new to your system, but you should also first prepare the backup of your data so that you don’t regret losing it.

 Back up will help you to perform the task without any worry.
 The DIY External GPU process is not going to harm your files, but you should be careful.

 Don’t go to the market and start buying random stuff for your external GPU.
-The process of making a eGPU is simple, but you should do your homework so that you can get the best outcome.
+The process of making an eGPU is simple, but you should do your homework so that you can get the best outcome.

 Check the compatibility of the device on which you are going to run the eGPU.
 If you want to run all the latest high-end games and video editing software, then ensure that you also have the latest device with good features.

 Also, check whether your device has HDMI, USD Thunderbolt connect, which you may need to connect the DIY eGPU with the system.

 Further, go through the power restrictions of your device.
 You can note all these details because you are going to need them while buying stuff for your external GPU.